 Find Plans in your area with your ZIP Code

-You can compare all the available Special Needs Plans in your area by using our zip code lookup tool above or by clicking on your county below.
-Continue reading to find out more about Alabama's Medicare Advantage SNP program and how it compares to other options.
+To compare the Special Needs Plans available in your area, you can use our zip code lookup tool above or click on your county below.
+If you'd like to learn more about how the Medicare Advantage SNP program works in Alabama and how it compares with other options, keep on reading.

 Do I Qualify to Enroll in a Medicare Special Needs Plan in Alabama?

 Most people living in Alabama, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs:

 - Chronic Condition (C-SNP): You have one or more severe or disabling chronic conditions.

 - Institutional (I-SNP): You live in an institution (like a nursing home), or you require nursing care at home.

 - Dual Eligible (D-SNP): You have both Medicare and MedicaidMedicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States..

 Compare Medicare Advantage Special Needs Plans in Alabama by County